medialab/minet/presentations/fosdem2020/deck.md

 1. Internet data comes with its own biases that you should be aware of
 2. Apply `media studies` and `STS` without moderation
-3. Still is another data source.
-This cannot be shunned!
+3. Still is another very interesting and large data source!

 <!-- Note: Google Trends example -->